thomas051083/psd-psw/_pswlf-2020/0-mainpage.md

 <b>Registration for these virtual offerings will begin on 1 September 2020.
 Check back this space for more information.</b>
 <br>

-(Note: To insert MOT's logo into the footer)
 <br>
 <br>
 <a href="https://www.csc.gov.sg/"><img src="/images/PSWLF_Microsite_Footer_CSC&AUPE.jpg"></a>